 "Utah Navajo Health System provides services to approximately 13,000 people.
 We provide dental services in three community health center locations: Montezuma Creek Community Health Center, Monument Valley Community Health Center, and Blanding Family Practice.
 At the Montezuma Creek Health Center there are 6 Operatories, 1 Hygienist, and 6 Dental Assistants.
 At the Monument Valley Health Center there are 6 Operatories, 1 Hygienist, and 6 Dental Assistants.
 At Blanding Family Practice there are 3 Operatories, 1 Hygenist, and 2 Dental Assistants.
 Our patients are as unique as our clinic; some living without running water, phones, or even electricity.
 The average annual family income is roughly $13,000 and, amazingly, we still have a large number of patients who speak little to no English."

 "This area provides many unique experiences with the culture and the environment.
 The Navajo culture maintains many beliefs and rituals that have existed for hundreds of years.
 This area is also an incredible area for geology, archeology, and biology.
 There are many outdoor activities in the area ranging from hiking to rafting."

 "Our goals related to the GPR program involve giving dental residents a chance to make a real difference in the quality of life in an underserved population while being able to learn and experience a new culture.
 The role of our attending dentists is to provide safe, high quality, comprehensive primary and preventative health care by working as a team with other onsite providers.
-These providers include physicians, a pharmacist, and other dentists."
+These providers include physicians, clinical pharmacists, and other dentists."